yellowmessenger/documentation/docs/platform_concepts/growth/data-explorer.md

 ![](https://i.imgur.com/D7FZZpM.png)

 - Click **Actions** and download this data (.CSV file) to your local system.
-- Furthermore, you can add filters to the tables, and summarize and visualize them.
+- Furthermore, you can add filters to the tables, summarize and visualize them.
 This process is the same for default and custom tables.

 :::info
 **Reference links:**